jgm/pandoc/doc/xml.md

 If you know [Pandoc types](https://hackage.haskell.org/package/pandoc-types-1.23.1/docs/Text-Pandoc-Definition.html), the XML conversion is fairly straightforward.

 These are the main rules:

+- `Str` inlines are usually converted to plain, UTF-8 text (see below for exceptions)

+- `Space` inlines are usually converted to " " chars (see below for exceptions)

 - every `Block` and `Inline` becomes an element with the same name and the same capitalization: a `Para` Block becomes a `<Para>` element, an `Emph` Inline becomes an `<Emph>` element,